On Sept. 2, 2010, Small Paws® Rescue was again invited to be a guest on Fox & Friends,

 If you would like, this is a brochure that you may print!

 Each breed has a rescue organization for their breed.
 Small Paws is the largest breed rescue in the country, with over 800 volunteers and over 6000 members in 28 countries.

-Small Paws has rescued over 8000 Bichons in the past 13 years from across the country.
-We rescue Bichons from shelters, from puppy mills, and from owners who can no longer take care of them due to a variety of circumstances. (moving, having babies, going to a nursing home, health problems, or other end of life issues, etc.)
+Small Paws has rescued over 10,000 Bichons in the past 16 years from across the country.
+We rescue Bichons from shelters, and from owners who can no longer take care of them due to a variety of circumstances. (moving, having babies, going to a nursing home, health problems, or other end of life issues, etc.)